 Upgrades - the first steps in the "build"

-- -A Bull Bar.
+- -A Bull Bar/Winch bumper.
 The only reason the Bull-bar is above the winch is that in most cases, you'll need something to mount the winch to.
 A good bullbar is going to help prevent front end damage to your vehicle, as well as provide a place to mount a winch, and (once you've got lockers and other important upgrades) some extra lighting.

 - -An air compressor.
 Having the ability to use compressed air is one of those required items when traveling off-road.
 Not only is it reasonably inexpensive, but it's mandatory to get the most out of your tires if the traction gets tough.
 In addition to helping you air after airing down, it's a great thing to have if you happen to find you have a slow leak.

 - -Fire suppression.
 We've discussed this a little, and people would much rather talk about guns and gear than they would ensuring they don't lose it all in a fiery blaze.
 Mount a couple extinguishers where they can be easily accessed, even when the vehicle is loaded down.
 To find out more about this and what type of extinguisher to match to your vehicle, check out our article here.
 This is a simple, easy, and cheap addition that can really make a huge difference.

 - -Medical kit.
 For everything from dangerous trauma to upset stomachs, it's important than you have a well-stocked medical kit in your rig if you're going to be out of the rat race for a while.